xmnr0x23/fusionnumber/README.md

 - `numbersquareroot.fuse`: Fuse to calculate the square root of a number.
 - `numberstep.fuse`: Fuse to generate a step function by comparing two values.
 - `numbersubtract.fuse`: Fuse to calculate the difference of two numbers.
-- `numbertangent.fuse`: Fuse to calculate the sine of a number in radians.
+- `numbertangent.fuse`: Fuse to calculate the tangent of a number in radians.